gbif/ipt/dataHostingCentres.md

 + [USGS Biodiversity Information Serving Our Nation (BISON) IPT](https://bison.usgs.gov/ipt)

 [VertNet](http://vertnet.org/) provides helpdesk support to new publishers in the United States, and hosting support for datasets on the [VertNet IPT](http://ipt.vertnet.org/).
 Please contact Laura Russell <larussell@vertnet.org> for assistance.

+## Certification

+By becoming certified, repositories can demonstrate to both their users and their funders that an independent authority has evaluated them and endorsed their trustworthiness.
+The World Data System (WDS) and the Data Seal of Approval (DSA) have merged their data repository certifications into a set of harmonized common requirements for certification of repositories named the [Core Trustworthy Data Repositories (Core TDR) Requirements](https://goo.gl/fxVbgc).

+The Core certification requires a data repository supply evidence that they are sustainable and trustworthy.
+A repository first conducts an internal self-assessment, which is then reviewed by community peers.
+More information about the certification process can be found [here](https://zenodo.org/record/168411/files/Intro_To_Core_Trustworthy_Data_Repositories_Requirements_2016-11.pdf).